hplt-project/monotextor-slurm/README.md

 ./10.processing.sh bg 45-118 wide17
 ```

+### Retrying
+The proecessing script also takes care of waiting and retrying submit if a submission fails due to `AssocMaxSubmitJobLimit` error.
+In that case the script proces will wait indefinetly until it's able to submit all the remaining jobs.
+Also, in case of the job array index being larger than the limit (currently 120), it will submit them in groups of 60.

 ## Output format
 The output format is JSONL, where each line is a valid JSON value and a full document with all its metadata.